 In the Clinic is a monthly feature in Annals of Internal Medicine introduced in January 2007 that focuses on practical management of patients with common clinical conditions.
 It offers evidence-based answers to frequently asked questions about screening, prevention, diagnosis, therapy, and patient education and provides physicians with tools to improve the quality of care.

-This issue provides a clinical overview of restless legs syndrome, focusing on diagnosis, treatment, and practice improvement.
+This issue provides a clinical overview of giant cell arteritis, focusing on diagnosis, treatment, and practice improvement.
 The content of In the Clinic is drawn from the clinical information and education resources of the American College of Physicians (ACP), including MKSAP (Medical Knowledge and Self-Assessment Program).
 Annals of Internal Medicine editors develop In the Clinic in collaboration with the ACP's Medical Education and Publishing divisions and with the assistance of additional science writers and physician writers.

 To read this issue of In The Clinic, please click here.
 All ACP members have full access to this content.